About Benita Miciulis

 5. My Personal Practice

-Naming my business As One honours this continuing journey and reflects the heart of what I hope to share with others: a path toward feeling connected and balanced, no matter the challenges we face or those yet to come.
+A path toward feeling more connected and balanced, no matter the challenges we face or those yet to come.

 An Invitation to Practice As One